techmaharaj/scalekit-guide/docs/manage-scalekit/organization.md

 ## Enable Home Realm Discovery
-**Home Realm Discovery (HRD)** is the process that allows Scalekit to determine which identity provider (IdP) a user needs to authenticate with at the time of log-in.
-Based on the domain portion of the user's email address, Scalekit determines the organization and thus the SSO Connection that needs to be used to authenticate the user.
+**Home Realm Discovery HRD)** is the algorithm that allows Scalekit to identify which Identity Provider (IdP) the user belongs to before authenticating them.
+At the time of login, Scalekit determines the Organization (the Realm) through the user’s email subdomain and thus initiates the SSO connection through that respective IdP.

+Example: if an Organization, Foo Corp, uses Okta as the IdP and if a user tries to login using her email, jane@foocorp.com, Scalekit would initiate the SSO through Foo Corp's Okta.

-To enable seamless Home Real Discovery, configure the domains that need to be mapped to an organization by adding all the relevant domains in the **Domains** section of the Overview tab.
-Example screenshot shown below.
+To enable seamless SSO experience for your users, we recommend to configure domains that need to be mapped to an Organization.
+Add all relevant domains in the **Domains** section.
+Reference screenshot below where acmecorp.com is added as verified domain.

 <figure>![Organization - Domain configuration](./organization/SCR-20240509-qjcq.png)
 <figcaption>Organization - Domain configuration</figcaption></figure>

 :::info
-Ensure you add only the domains that you know are owned by this organization.
+Ensure you add only the domains that you know are owned by this Organization.

-Coming Soon: Self Serve DNS based domain verification for your organizations.
+Coming Soon: Self-service DNS based domain verification for the Organizations.
 :::